 I visited the Metro Ski & Snowboard Show last month, London, Olympia.
 With the season getting under way, trips being planned, new equipment being bought, it was perfect timing to absorb all things snowboarding.
+One of the key questions of the day was… is snowboarding fun?
 Here’s what I thought.

 What type of things were on offer?

 The show was extremely varied: video showings, kit to buy, snowboard demos and competition, fashion shows, art, resort information, accommodation information, flight companies, chalet groups, magazines, snowboard clubs… if you were looking for something in-particular there was a good chance you’d find it, or at least someone who knew something about it.

 How useful was it?

 Well there was something there for everyone, so it kinda depends on what your interests are.
 Do you want to know more about something, buy new kit, are you browsing?
 The fact that some parts the show were more information-oriented, and others were exhibition-oreinted worked well.

 For example, I sat down and watched a presentation about car safety in the winter, followed by ChunkyKnit’s new film Last Winter.
 I was quite interested in the car safety stuff but felt it was more of a demo and sales-show.
 Last Winter on the other hand, suited me much better.

 With the snowboarding film I was quite happy to just sit back, watch and enjoy, but to get more out of the talk, I should have chatted to the presenter afterwards.

 Some information, I sought specifically.
 The snowboard show was a great opportunity for me to talk to the guys from BASI and McNab about instructing.
 Face to face is often much better than browsing a web site – which is all I had done until that point.
 I received some really good, unbiased information, along with details of what their companies had to offer.